-The five species grow in dry forest and bushland in Madagascar.
+The six species grow in dry forest and bushland in Madagascar.

 Xerosicyos is placed in tribe Zanonieae, where it groups as sister to the clade comprising Zanonia and Siolmatra, from which it split about 49 million years ago (Schaefer et al. 2009, Schaefer & Renner 2011).